Page Speed, Google Updates, and Your Website

 Thanks for the History Lesson, What About NOW?

 In May 2020, Google changed the game again.
-The company introduced “Core Web Vitals” and announced that those new measures would eventually be used as a ranking factor (likely sometime in 2021).
-The good news is that, unlike normal Google fashion, Google has promised us at least a 6-month warning before using the new signals as a ranking factor, and that 6-month announcement has not been made yet.
+The company introduced “Core Web Vitals” and announced that those new measures will be used as a ranking factor.
+The good news is that, unlike normal Google fashion, Google gave us at least a 6-month warning before using the new signals as a ranking factor.
+As of July 2021, those 6 months are up, and the core update has finished rolling out.

 But WILL This Update Affect ME?

 Yes.
-Sometime in 2021, Google will begin using Core Web Vitals as a ranking factor, and the current scoring system is what they will be looking to as the new standard for performance.
+Google is now using Core Web Vitals as a ranking factor, and the scoring system is the new standard for performance.

 Fill out the form here if you’re ready to learn about your page speed score and what you can do to improve, or keep reading to learn more and get info about the changes we’re implementing.